Swegbloo/Nemoh/README.md

 cmake -S. -Bbuild -DCMAKE_Fortran_COMPILER=gfortran
 ```

+Compilation was tested with GNU's `gfortran` and Intel's `ifort`.

 ## Testing

-After building, the tests can be run from the `build` directory:
+After building, the fast tests can be run from the `build` directory:

 ```shell
 ctest -V -j <N_concurrent>